 The Library also offers its employees participation in a deferred compensation plan offered through the State of South Carolina, created in accordance with Internal Revenue Code Section 401(k).
 The 401(k) plan has the same eligibility requirements as the 457 plan, although the withdrawal provisions are more lenient under the 401(k) plan.
+The Library does not provide matching contributions.
 All amounts of compensation deferred under the plan are held in trust for the contributing employee and are not subject to claims of the employer's general creditors.
 The funds are administered by the State of South Carolina.

-Employee contributions to the 401(k) plan for the year were \$154,300.
+Employee contributions to the 401(k) plan for the year were \$176,440.